 Established in honor of AIA Past President Jane Waldbaum, this scholarship is intended to help students who are planning to participate in archaeological field work for the first time.
 Students majoring in archaeology or related disciplines are especially encouraged to apply.
 The Scholarship Fund provides $1000 each for up to seven successful applicants to help pay expenses associated with participation in an archaeological field work project (minimum stay one month).
 The scholarship is open to students who have begun their junior year of undergraduate studies at the time of application and have not yet completed their first year of graduate school at a college or university in the United States or Canada.
 Applicants must be at least 18 years old and must not have previously participated in archaeological field work.
 The committee will consider both academic achievement and financial need in its deliberations.
-To apply, follow this link.
+Application deadline: March 1.

-Scholarships will be considered in archeology and related fields for undergraduate and graduate students.
-Scholarships may be awarded, but are not limited to, participation in a field school and/or tuition for a field school.
-To apply, follow this link.
+Scholarships will be considered in archaeology and related fields for undergraduate and graduate students.
+Scholarships may be awarded for participation in a field school and/or tuition for a field school.

 ASOR has renewed its emphasis on providing excavation grants and fellowships that allows individuals to participate in excavations in the Eastern Mediterranean.
 Since 2007, ASOR has awarded 146 total scholarships for excavations through the Harris, Platt, and Heritage Fellowships.
 Students are eligible to apply only if their home university is an official ASOR institutional member (click here for a list of ASOR institutional members).